 The table above does not include the University's capitalized lease obligations.
-Capitalized lease obligations for the University increased by \$312.6 million in 2010, consisting of new capital lease obligations of \$331.4 million with the SPWB, offset by current year repayments.
+Capitalized lease obligations for the University decreased by \$33.2 million in 2011 to \$943.0 million mainly due to current year repayments.

 In addition, the State General Obligation Bond program has provided capital funding for various projects of the University.
 The debt related to these projects is not allocated to the University by the State and thus is not recorded in the University's financial statements.
-Total General Obligation Bond debt carried by the State related to the University projects is approximately \$2.8 billion and \$2.4 billion at June 30, 2010 and 2009, respectively.
+Total General Obligation Bond debt carried by the State related to the University projects is approximately \$2.7 billion and \$2.8 billion at June 30, 2011 and 2010, respectively.

-No fundamental changes occurred in the revenues and expenditures of the revenue bond programs during fiscal year 2010.
+No fundamental changes occurred in the revenues and expenditures of the revenue bond programs during fiscal year 2011.
 Repayment of specific programmatic revenue bonds is legally limited to the sources of revenue from operations of the projects including specific mandatory fees pledged to the revenue bond programs.
 For the Systemwide Revenue Bonds, revenues pledged generally include student housing fees, parking fees, student union fees, health center facilities fees, and continuing education fees, as well as other revenues designated by the Board of Trustees for inclusion in the Systemwide Revenue Bonds program.
 Moody's Investors Service currently provides an intrinsic rating of Aa2, with a stable outlook, for the Systemwide Revenue Bonds.
-Standard & Poor's Rating Service currently provides an intrinsic rating of A+, with a stable outlook, for the Systemwide Revenue Bonds.
+Standard & Poor's Ratings Service currently provides an intrinsic rating of A+, with a stable outlook, for the Systemwide Revenue Bonds.
 With the exception of certain maturities of Series 2005C, Series 2007A, Series 2008A, and Series 2009A, and all maturities of Series 2010A and 2010B, all Systemwide Revenue Bonds are insured.
 Since the middle of fiscal year 2008, some providers of insurance for Systemwide Revenue Bonds have been downgraded to ratings below Aaa/AAA.
-Those bonds that are uninsured bear the intrinsic ratings of the Systemwide Revenue Bonds, which are Aa2 from the Moody's Investors Service and A+ from the Standard & Poor's Rating Service.
+Those bonds that are uninsured bear the intrinsic ratings of the

+Systemwide Revenue Bonds, which are Aa2 from the Moody's Investors Service and A+ from the Standard & Poor's Rating Service.